DavidArmstrong/SCL3300/README.md

 The Murata SPI inclinometer SCL3300 is a 3.3 volt device.
 As such, it must NOT be connected directly to the SPI pins on an Arduino UNO or compatible board, as these systems are designed with 5 volt interface pins.
 For all 5 volt systems, it is required that a bidirectional level shifter be used to handle the electrical signal translation.

-Also, be sure to tie the DVIO pin to +3.3 volts.
+Also, be sure to tie the SCL3300 chip DVIO pin to +3.3 volts.
 That is required to power the digital interface of the device.

 Here is a reference for how to provide a compatible electrical setup: